The Answer to Increased Demand for Cross-Platform Mobile Development

 According to the latest survey by Red Hat, one of the world’s leading software providers, 50% of business today need mobile development specialists.
 What’s interesting is that among these businesses, native app developers aren’t in high demand.
 Turns out, front-end web developers and back-end integration specialists take care of a significant portion of mobile development tasks these days.

-Moreover, recent Gartner research confirms that businesses are increasingly interested in mobile development.
+Moreover, recent Gartner research confirms that businesses are increasingly interested in Cross-Platform mobile development.
 It is estimated that by the end of 2017 the demand for mobile apps will grow 5 times faster than the staff of software companies that develop these apps.

 Trends in Mobile Development